- Common uses

 - mood changes such as anxiety, depression, confusion, or agitation

-- pain in upper right part of the stomach, yellowing of skin or eyes, loss of appetite, or bleeding or bruising easily
+- pain in upper right part of the stomach, yellowing of skin or eyes, nausea or vomiting, loss of appetite, or bleeding or bruising easily

-- shortness of breath; difficulty breathing when lying down; or swelling of the arms, legs, hands, or feet
+- shortness of breath; sudden weight gain; persistent coughing or wheezing; tiredness, weakness, or fatigue; difficulty breathing when lying down; or swelling of the arms, legs, hands, or feet

 Entrectinib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.